sijah/Home_theatre/README.md

 ## Smart Remote For Audio Amplifier
-Esp8266 based WiFi enabled remote kit to control Audio amplifier.
-This project can be used to control tone of An Amplifier from  a smartphone , PC or even with Voice Assistance devices such as Amazon Alexa or Google Home
+Esp8266 based WiFi enabled remote kit to control Audio amplifier.This project can be used to control tone of An Amplifier from a smartphone ,PC or even with Voice Assistance devices such as Amazon Alexa or Google Home

 ## wrap-up